compatibl/confirms/models/README.md

 models are located in project_root/models/model_name

 - When model is a file, model_name should include extension
-- When model is a file, it should not
+- When model is a directory, it should not

 For open source models only, when the model is not found in